Roberto ClementeFebruary 11, 2015

 Ministers and newspapers denounced the elopement.
 The March 4, 1888 issue of the Pittsburgh Dispatch stated: “When the news of Mary’s elopement reached Pittsburgh, it created a profound sensation in society and other circles.
 Dr. Upfold denounced the school and the governess that would permit, if not arrange, for elopements, and Mr. Bissell, Mr. Bayard, and other Pittsburghers who had their daughters there were not slow in summoning them home.
 It resulted in the breaking up of the school…” Mrs. McLeod’s school failed.
 Croghan was eventually successful in spurring the state legislature to pass a bill, signed by the governor, which placed all of Mary’s inheritance in his hands and, upon his death, in the care of trustees “who are to pay at their discretion for her support.”

-Alone in his expansive mansion, Croghan’s heart softened over time toward Mary and her husband, and he eventually visited them in England.
+This side of the Atlantic wasn’t the only place in an uproar over the elopement.
+In England, Queen Victoria refused to receive the couple at court.
+Eventually Croghan’s heart softened toward Mary and her husband.
+He visited them in England.
 The Schenleys were living under dire financial circumstances.
-The merciful Croghan bought a house in London for the couple, as well as arranging an allowance for them.
-He implored the couple to return to Pittsburgh and live with him in the mansion, which he called the “Picnic House.”
-He even had a large addition built onto the mansion that replicated their home in London.
-Ultimately, the Schenleys did come to Pittsburgh, but only for a visit.
-Mary was asthmatic, and at that time, the air in Pittsburgh was heavily polluted.
+The merciful Croghan bought a house in London for the couple.
+He also arranged for them to have an allowance.
+Croghan wished for the couple to return to Pittsburgh and live with him in the “Picnic House” mansion.
+He even built a large addition onto the mansion which replicated their home in London.
+They didn’t move but but did come to visit.
+Mary was asthmatic and the air in Pittsburgh was heavily polluted.
 It was difficult for her to live in the city.

 a major attraction.
 There are rumors that the rooms are haunted with the spirit of Mary Schenley residing behind a false fireplace.